onuse/em-brain/README.md

 *Constraint-based intelligence system implementing continuous multi-dimensional field dynamics alongside discrete pattern-based approaches.*

+The docs/ARCHITECTURE.md file should be kept updated and will give you a very good idea of how this project is structured.

 ## 🚀 Quick Start

 ### Installation & Test